The Close Relationships Laboratory at the University of Georgia explores the science of social connection

 How do intimate relationships “get under the skin” to impact health and well-being?

-Over 30 years ago, James House and his colleagues at the University of Michigan demonstrated that stronger social ties are associated with lower levels of mortality (House, Landis, & Umberson, Science, 1988).
+Roughly 40 years ago, James House and his colleagues at the University of Michigan demonstrated that stronger social ties are associated with lower levels of mortality (House, Landis, & Umberson, Science, 1988).
 Since then, there has been a groundswell of research on the links between social relationships and health.
 Yet a critical question remains: How do social relationships “get under the skin” to impact health, both from a psychological perspective and a biological one?
-Much of the research in our lab—which is grounded in basic social psychology—seeks to answer this question.
+Much of the research in our lab—which is grounded in basic social psychology—has sought to answer this question.

 The most important social bond that most humans form in adulthood is marriage.
 A meta-analysis of the links between marital quality and health that my colleagues and I conducted showed links between how satisfied people are in their marriage and how physically healthy they are over time.
 However, that meta-analysis also revealed how little is known about the specific aspects of marriage that matter most for physical health—positive aspects (e.g., warmth, understanding), negative aspects (e.g., conflict, hostility), or both.
 Our “Strength and Strain” model emerged out of this need to define and clarify the social psychological processes through which close relationships can impact health.